lancenacabuan/Shaliah/README.md

 reading, **God's Word/Wisdom "became flesh"** means that what was once a personified attribute was manifested in a human life[\[30\]](https://www.reddit.com/r/BiblicalUnitarian/comments/1cajnew/new_unitarian_book_on_the_gospel_of_john/#:~:text=Smith%20argues%20that%20Wisdom%20in,a%20conscious%20female%20person).
-The debate over Proverbs 8:22–whether it implies Christ was created or whether it is non-literal–epitomizes how each side handles Wisdom
+The debate over Proverbs 8:22 – whether it implies Christ was created or whether it is non-literal – epitomizes how each side handles Wisdom
 literature: one finds support for Christ's eternal generation[\[19\]](https://witness.lcms.org/2021/parsing-the-proverbs-with-st-athanasius/#:~:text=Now%2C%20it%20is%20striking%20the,1%3A24), the other for his functional personification of God's wisdom.